anujpotnis/CarND-Advanced-Lane-Lines/writeup.md

 [image13]: ./writeup_data/poly.png  "poly"
 [image14]: ./writeup_data/radius.png  "radius"
 [image15]: ./writeup_data/plot_lane.png  "plot_lane"
+[image16]: ./writeup_data/result_info.png  "result"
 [video1]: ./project_video.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 Writeup has been provided as writeup.md
-###Camera Calibration
+### Camera Calibration

-####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 Reference to the camera calibration code : [Camera Calibration Code](https://github.com/udacity/CarND-Camera-Calibration)